EdoRondelli/Tirocinio-Magistrale/01_analyses/04_recur/README.md

 2) Align outgroup with other group of orthologous genes (mitochondrial or nucoxphos)
 3) Run msa result in recur.

 Starting with ND1, taken from A0EQ81_CROPO uniprot.
+Added this sequence to the ND1.faa file, then will align with mafft.